BBK-PiJ-2014-66/exercises/day15/README.md

 exception you have to add throws to its declaration.
 This includes `main`.
 Means that have to worry about exceptions all over the place.
 The recommendation in the notes to make all new exceptions `RuntimeException` seems sensible.

+#7 Hierarchies of classes, hierarchies of exceptions
+[OwnException](src/e06ownexception/OwnException.java) follows instructions.
+When run get an exceptionC rather than exceptionA.